-Discrimination comes in many forms and occurs in different patterns.
+Discrimination in Los Angeles comes in many forms and occurs in different patterns.
 Some kinds of discrimination are direct, while others are unintended on ancillary.
 At times, discrimination accompanies or integrates harassment and victimization.
 Many individuals are treated unfairly at work, school, public places, or in a community due to some physical, mental, or spiritual attributes.
 In most cases, the discriminated person cannot change the characteristic that makes him/her a target.
 Discrimination in the workplace can hinder a person's career development and success.
 It may instigate psychological torture and make the person feel unsafe or under threat.

 Aging is a natural factor that one cannot control.
 The law prohibits employers from specifying age preference in their job advertisements.
 Setting an age limit for internship and apprenticeship programs is also illegal.
 The legal employment system encourages companies to hire candidates on the basis of their qualification.
 Similarly, employees of all ages appointed on identical working positions should be compensated equally in terms of salary and additional job incentives.

 Male domination exists in many occupations, i.e. men are often perceived as more needful and deserving of compensation as compared to women.
 The law grants equal rights to all genders, i.e. equal pay for equal work.
 If you are treated differently because of your sex, you can sue your employer for defying equity.

 Racial & Color Discrimination